 These days we find gardens in unconventional places, from highway median dividers to old parking lots.
-The City of Barcelona has elevated growing plants in unlikely places to an art form, transforming newly exposed party walls into lush vertical gardens, turning … Read More…
+The City of Barcelona has elevated growing plants in unlikely places to an art form, transforming newly exposed party walls into lush vertical gardens, … Read More…

 January 29, 2013

 Next generation of urban farmers and food justice leaders.

 Within New York City’s approximately 305 square mile radius and amid its vast stretches of concrete and high rises, there is a school without borders whose mission is to cultivate modern … Read More…

 Mike Score, President and spokesperson for Hantz Farms at proposed tree planting site.
 Photo, Sarah Hewitt, NPR.

 Despite heated controversy surrounding the sale of a large parcel of its municipally-controlled land, the Detroit City Council recently approved an entrepreneur’s acquisition … Read More…

 The Adriance Farmhouse is in need of restoration.
 Photo: Robin Plaskoff Horton, Urban Gardens.